 Paying For Mental Health Care

-If the insurance plan includes coverage for behavioral health Residential treatment, Day Programs or Partial Hospitalization, Intensive In-Home Therapy or Outpatient Therapy then coverage for admission and continued stay at Hillside is based on the insurance company’s guidelines for ‘medical necessity’ of treatment.
+If the insurance plan includes coverage for behavioral health Residential treatment, Day Programs or Partial Hospitalization, Intensive In-Home Therapy or Day Programs then coverage for admission and continued stay at Hillside is based on the insurance company’s guidelines for ‘medical necessity’ of treatment.
 Each covered service has to be pre-approved by your insurance company prior to delivery of services.

 Each insurance provider and Medicaid coverage varies by state and/or plan.
 It’s best to consult with your provider to fully understand the coverage availabilities for mental health treatment.
 Each provider will typically outline their coverage availabilities on their website.
 If their mental health coverage is not outlined clearly or you do not fully understand the coverage, we recommend calling and speaking to a representative.
 On the back of your card, there should be a number for behavioral health or mental health benefits that you may call.
 Our staff members are happy to assist with coverage questions as well.

 Prior to an admission to any of our levels of care our Admissions Staff will check your benefits and determine what your responsibility is in terms of the percentage of coverage that the insurance will cover and what is your copayment, also your deductibles and how much of that you have met with other prior services or hospitalizations.
 To the best of our ability Admissions with pull together your financial responsibility with copays and deductibles and go over those with you.
 This financial responsibility on your part is due prior to services or mental health treatment is provided.

 Understanding Health Insurance & What to Expect From Insurance Providers